kmilanez/text-diff/README.md

 Text Diff
 ===================
-Tool that analyze differences between two base64 encoded payloads (json, xml, plain text, etc)
+Tool to analyze differences between two base64 encoded payloads (json, xml, plain text, etc) of the same size

 # About the architecture
 The app was built using a distributed approach in a microservice architecture.
 Each service is responsible for a single capabilite and interfaces with each other whe needed.
 I choose this approach to demonstrate my knowledge on the subject.